geoffrich/geoffrich.net/src/posts/svelte-scoping-where.md

 Because `:where` has 0 specificity, the first rule in the example above has a specificity of 1 (the same as a single `p` selector), while the second has a specificity of 2 (since there are two element selectors).

-So, how does `:where` relate to style scoping?
+So, how can `:where` improve Svelte's style scoping?
 First, let's review Svelte's current scoping method.

 ## A brief recap